goalifyplus/docs/user-guides/registration/README.md

 ### Usernames and display names

-Usernames on each Rocket.Chat server need to be unique but display names do not have to be unique.
+Usernames on each Goalify.Chat server need to be unique but display names do not have to be unique.
 For example there can be only one user with the username `johnsmith` but there can be more than one user with the display name `John Smith`.